 That still leaves a majority of patients who have insurance (whether through a private plan or through government sponsorship programs such as Medicare and Medicaid) but still find they are falling short.
 That’s where organizations like Good Days from CDF play an invaluable role, by helping patients who fall into this gap.

-Clorinda Walley is the executive director of Good Days from CDF, one of the few charitable organizations that provides financial assistance to patients who cannot afford the medications they desperately need.
+Clorinda Walley is the executive director of Good Days from CDF, one of the few charitable organizations that provide financial assistance to patients who cannot afford the medications they desperately need.
 To learn more, visit our website at GoodDaysfromCDF.org.
-Follow us on Facebook, Twitter and Google+.
+Follow us on Facebook or Twitter.